tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 ## API Workshop in Menlo Park, California (Nov 8, 2018)

 I recorded this full-day API documentation in Menlo Park, California, on November 8, 2018.
 (For more details, see this [blog post](https://idratherbewriting.com/2018/10/31/upcoming-api-doc-workshop/).)
 This recording closely aligns with the latest content and activities in this course.
-I divided this all-day workshop into 5 separate videos.
+I divided this all-day workshop into five separate videos.

 ### Video 1